ryancornett/21stbaptistcatechism/README.md

 # The 21st Century Baptist Catechism
 (hereafter referred to as **t21cBC**)
 ## Based on The Baptist Catechism 1695.
 Also known as Keach's Catechism.
-Updated language by Ryan Cornett
+Language modernized by Ryan Cornett

 ### Meta Object Notes

-Contains title, author, original, and licensing key:string pairs, plus...
+Contains *title*, *revisedBy*, *original*, and *licensing* key:string pairs, plus...

-**Topical Index** An array of objects containing the topics of focus in t21cBC in alphabetical order:
+**Topical Index** An object with the topics of focus in t21cBC in alphabetical order as the keys, and an array of integers that represent the question numbers associated with the topic as the values.
-1. topic (string)
-2. numbers (array of integers) *The question numbers associated with the topic.*
 ```
 const topics = data.meta.topicalIndex;
 ```